firebase/firebase-tools/docs/init.md

 # init

-Setup a firebase project in the current directory
+Setup a Firebase project in the current directory

 ## Usage
 ```